mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Posterior from the lumbar to my calves feels worked over (in a good way) but my left glute and hamstring is tender.

 Then I jump on the bike.
 I figured a loop around YYJ gets me the time and route profile needed for today.
-There was a light breeze from the north but the sun was out and I was feeling **really good**!
+There was a light breeze from the north but the sun was out and I felt **really good**!
 I took a bit of time at Patricia Bay before heading south.
 I also had a tube decided to stop holding air on the way back that broke up the flow of my ride.

-Seahawks thumps the 49ers too; **great day**.
+Seahawks thumped the 49ers too; **great day**.

 <!---->
 ## MONDAY NOV 02